alexwakrod/telegram-aiogram-bot/README.md

 --

-## 9. LelexTB's Word & Credits
+## 9. Alex Wakrod's Word & Credits

-This project was conceived, architected, and brought to life by **LelexTB**.
+This project was conceived, architected, and brought to life by **alexwakrod**.
 It represents a complete, production‑ready ecosystem for a high‑performance Telegram bot and its real‑time analytics dashboard – built with attention to concurrency, security, observability, and developer experience.

 **Credits & Thanks**